rdgoodman/MICPSO/ReadMe.txt

    in ApplicationProblem class

  > Try using just base probabilities instead of the Boltzmann dist in MOA Gibbs sampling

- > Try checking to see if constraints are violated and then re-sampling in MOA Gibbs sampling

  > Ensure that the penalized fitness is reflected in choosing global/local bests, but not recorded
     as results, for all non-MICPSO methods (this was/is a problem with IPSO)